-Gill, India keep series alive with drawn fourth test against England
+Gill, India keep series alive with drawn fourth Test against England

 The hosts were firm favourites to seal victory at this point, even more so when Stokes’s reintroduction paid dividends.
 The 34-year-old trapped KL Rahul by lbw for 90, ending his excellent third-wicket partnership with Gill at 188.

 Gill remained undeterred, however, even after getting a nasty blow on the hand.
-In his first series as captain, the 25-year-old became only the third skipper to score four hundreds in a single test series.
+In his first series as captain, the 25-year-old became only the third skipper to score four hundreds in a single Test series.

 Gill Falls